0xPolygon/polygon-docs/docs/pos/reference/contracts/delegation.md

 function unStakeClaimTokens()
 ```

-Once withdrawal period is over, delegators who've sold their shares can claim their MATIC tokens.
+Once withdrawal period is over, delegators who've sold their shares can claim their POL tokens.
 Must transfer tokens to user.

 ### `updateCommissionRate`